Moe-hacker/ruri/README.md

 ### About cross-arch container:
 It needs CONFIG_BINFMT_MISC enabled in your kernel config.
 You need to copy qemu-*-static to your container first.
-The path of qemu is the absolute path of qemu in the chroot container, for example, you have a qemu binary at `/path/to/container/qemu-amd64-static`, use `-a x86_64 -q /qemu-amd64-static` arguments to start the container.
+The path of qemu is the absolute path of qemu binary in the chroot container, for example, you have a qemu binary at `/path/to/container/qemu-amd64-static`, use `-a x86_64 -q /qemu-amd64-static` arguments to start the container.
 ### About rootless container:
 It requires user namespace enabled in your kernel config.
 It's a very useless function.
 Ruri creates a new user namespace and run chroot(2) in it, but without any real privileges, it can not even mount /proc /dev and /sys.